computational-cell-analytics/peft-sam/README.md

 We recommend to first setup an environment with the necessary requirements:

-- `environment.yaml`: to set up an environment on Linux or Mac OS.
+- `environment.yaml`: to set up an environment on any platform.
-- `environment_cpu_win.yaml`: to set up an environment on Windows with CPU support.
-- `environment_gpu_win.yaml`: to set up an environment on Windows with GPU support.
 - `environment_qlora.yaml`: to set up an environment on any platform, with GPU support only.